szelongq/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The number of leaves to be removed is invalid.
+The number of leave to be removed is invalid.
 (If the input is not a positive integer)

     * 3b1.
 HeRon shows an error message.

       Use case resumes at step 2.

 * 3c.
-The number of leaves to be removed is greater than the amount of leaves the employee actually has.
+The number of leave to be removed is greater than the amount of leave the employee actually has.

     * 3c1.
 HeRon shows an error message.